 "That's enough," said Jont, "we're almost over it."

 Karla rebalanced the air brakes and steadied the ship, surprised that it had been so easy.
 Of course, it wasn't easy; but that's why she got paid top rate, or would do if Dan could afford it.

 "Perfect," said Jont.

-"Rafe, this planet got a name?" she asked.
+"Rafe" she said, "has this planet got a name?"

-His hand swept through his holographic display, trying to clear away the haze of smoke that was gathering.
-"Could be a malfunction, but I've no planetary beacons.
-In fact I've no comms traffic of any sort."
+He wafted a hand through his holographic display, sweeping away a haze of acrid smoke.
+"It might be a malfunction, Karla, but I've no planetary beacons.
+In fact I've no comm traffic of any sort."

 It never came and the ship settled.

-She checked the instruments again, they were slightly off target for the clearing, and now in the red for rate of descent.
+Karla checked the instruments again; they were slightly off target for the clearing, and now in the red for rate of descent.
 A strange empty calm filled her.
-If they were going to crash and burn, she could at least get them back on-course and minimise native losses.
+If they were about to crash and burn, she could at least get them back on course and minimise native losses.